Nicole Kiriakopoulos

 Price is not the only determining factor of an attractive offer.
 A high multi-million-dollar purchase price sounds great, but not if 75% of the purchase price is contained in a 10-year note (as opposed to an all-cash offer).
 Likewise, the terms of an employment agreement or a non-compete agreement are all part of the value you receive.

-The sales process is hard, diverting time and management resources away from the operations of the business.
-Negotiating the final business terms can be contentious and confrontational.
 This friction represents a risk point if you will be required to remain with the buyer for a period of time.
 Working with an investment banker to manage the process — someone who knows market values and terms — can provide a layer of protection.

 Selling a company without market knowledge is like flying blind.
 You don’t know how much you can risk and how far you can push.
 Market knowledge gives you power throughout the sale process and provides the greatest opportunity for you to access the personal wealth tied up in your company.